- Garden / Landscaping / Patio — 229

 - Cobalt blue

 - Primrose yellow

 - Light violet

-“Your front door is the face of your home - it's the first thing people see, so don't follow the crowd, design your own and really go to town,' says George.
-'With your front door you have more freedom to express yourself, perhaps picking a colour that you wouldn't normally choose for your interior walls.
+“Your front door is the face of your home - it's the first thing people see, so don't follow the crowd, design your own and go to town,' says George.
+'With your front door, you have more freedom to express yourself, perhaps picking a color that you wouldn't normally choose for your interior walls.
 Changing the front door is a quick win but a real game changer in terms of how people perceive you and your home.”

 Adding further advice to upgrade the appearance at the front of your home, George gave the following advice:

-Strong, bright colours stand out but make sure to pick one that complements your house as well as your own personal style.
+Strong, bright colors stand out but make sure to pick one that complements your house as well as your personal style.
 For those not feeling so brave, black and darker shades of blue are safe choices.

 2. Clean lines